farlee2121/DevEssentialsBlog/content/draft/abandoned/2022-09-05-Software-Beliefs.md

   - prefer tools that adjust to you over immediate power?
   - Source: Pragmatic Programmer
 - Few tools combined powerfully make elegant systems
+- Source control and work tracking are the most fundamental tools for managing a quality process
+  - Source: thinking about my experience at Kana

 ## State of industry